Playoffs? Playoffs? The Longest Postseason Droughts in NFL History

 The last time the Broncos made the playoffs, they won Super Bowl 50 and sent Peyton Manning riding off into the sunset…er, retirement.
 Since then, they have not figured out their quarterback situation, relegating them to NFL futility.

 After missing the playoffs for 11 consecutive seasons, the Lions clinched a wild-card spot three times in six seasons.
-But following the firing of Jim Caldwell and the disappointing tenure of Matt Patricia as Detroit’s head coach, the Lions have suffered four consecutive losing seasons from 2018-21.
+But following the firing of Jim Caldwell and the disappointing tenure of Matt Patricia as Detroit’s head coach, the Lions suffered four consecutive losing seasons from 2018-21 before just missing the playoffs at 9-8 in 2022.
 The departure of Matthew Stafford has left Detroit looking for a franchise QB for the first time since 2009, an important step in a franchise rebuilding.